Do Pheromones in Perfume Actually Work? A Natural Perfumer’s View

 In Sanskrit, gandha means scent — but in Ayurvedic philosophy it carries a broader meaning: the direct communication between bodies through aromatic signals, bypassing language and conscious thought.
 Vedic physicians classified aromatic plants not as decorative ingredients but as medicines — prescribed for intimacy, emotional opening, and the restoration of ojas, the vital essence governing sexual energy and radiance.

 Gandha was understood as a third scent — the accord between the fragrance and the individual’s own chemistry.
 This is precisely what botanical perfumers mean when we talk about how natural materials evolve on skin.
 A synthetic musk like galaxolide projects consistently and identically on everyone.
 Ambrette seed and labdanum evolve with the wearer — creating a personalised accord that is different on every skin.
 That evolution is not a weakness of natural perfumery.
-It is its closest approximation to genuine olfactive communication.
+In my view, this creates a more individual wearing experience than highly uniform synthetic compositions.

 Synthetic pheromone products make a specific and largely unsupported claim: that adding synthesised androstenone or androstenol to a fragrance will trigger attraction in others.
 The evidence doesn’t support this.